Welcome To The World of TV and Radio Broadcasting 2019

 Those attending will be taken up in groups to the 7th Floor Learning Zone, stopping on the way for a brief explanation of what goes on in the Newsroom.

+£7.50 student entrance includes one year’s free student membership of The Media Society, giving greatly reduced entry to an array of events and talks over the coming year.
 Please note that free membership only applies to students.
-See The Media Society website for a list of forthcoming events.
+(See The Media Society website for a list of forthcoming events).

 Security Arrangements on arrival